EladioRocha/EladioRocha/README.md

 I like to always be thinking about how things can be done more efficiently.
 Of course, everything with automatization and software.

-- 🔭 I’m currently working on Hydroponic System
+- 🔭 I’m currently working on Aeroponic System (agrotechnology)
 - 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate on Project with real utility for people.